THE HAGUE, The Netherlands, October 17, 2014 /PRNewswire/ --

 - Catastrophic events, either manmade or by nature, could result in material losses and significantly interrupt Aegon's business; and

-- Aegon's failure to achieve anticipated levels of earnings or operational efficiencies as well as other cost saving initiatives.
+- Aegon's failure to achieve anticipated levels of earnings or operational efficiencies as well as other cost saving and excess capital and leverage ratio management initiatives.

 Further details of potential risks and uncertainties affecting Aegon are described in its filings with the Netherlands Authority for the Financial Markets and the US Securities and Exchange Commission, including the Annual Report.
 These forward-looking statements speak only as of the date of this document.
 Except as required by any applicable law or regulation, Aegon expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in Aegon's expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.